 Tintenbar, Northern NSW

-A skip across the border in Tintenbar, Killen Falls really is killin’ it and even has a natural cave for you to check out.
+A skip across the border in Tintenbar, Killen Falls has an epic waterfall and accompanying natural cave for you to check out.
 This impressive waterfall is perfect for swimming in with its huge natural pool and wild vegetation waving away at you while you frolic.
+You might've heard of The Natural Bridge in Springbrook, consider this the 'you can swim there' version.

-Killen Falls is very popular so get in early to claim your spot behind the ten-metre waterfall, where you can stretch out and relax with fresh water mist your own personal sprinkler.
+This is one of those waterfalls Gold Coast locals make the roadtrip for.
+And yes, it is very popular so get in early to claim your spot.
+Make a day of it and hang behind the ten-metre waterfall, where you can stretch out and relax with fresh water mist as your own personal sprinkler.

 Minyon Falls

-Located in Nightcap National Park, this waterfall is a must-do if you're visiting the Byron Bay region.
-Firstly, arrive at the top of the Minyon Falls lookout area and soak up the breathtaking panoramic vista.
+Located in Nightcap National Park, this waterfall is a must-do if you're visiting the Byron Bay region, in my opinion.
+I grew up around this area and it basically became a second home through the summer months.
+There's just something about the moment you arrive at the top of the Minyon Falls lookout area and soak up the breathtaking panoramic vista.
+I am still to this day awe-struck by the massiveness of the beauty here.

 Looking for more?
 Check out: